yaoshiang/embedding-inversion/README.md

 # embedding-inversion

+This repo shows how to run DeepDreams style attacks on an embedding model to attempt to recover input strings.

+We study the Microsoft E5 model given it is based on the well understood BERT model.

 https://www.microsoft.com/en-us/research/publication/text-embeddings-by-weakly-supervised-contrastive-pre-training/

+## python tools/print_model.py

+This script prints intermediate datastructure from BERT.

-## python src/bert_priors.py
+## python src/tools/bert_priors.py

-This script runs BERT with masks to probe it's priors.
+This script runs BERT with masks to probe its priors.

-## python src/attack_e5.py

-This script runs the deep dream on BERT.
-Key hyperparameters are spread

-## python src/distilbert.py
+## python src/tools/distilbert.py

 This script outputs multiple intermediate datastructures from DistilBERT and it's tokenizers.

+## Attack script

+pip install -e .
+python -m attack